NAV on 2020/06/02

 Sam has been appointed head of the Unconstrained Strategies team at Momentum Asset Management and brings 16 years' of domestic and global investment experience to the firm.
 Sam was at Investec Asset Management until September 2011, where he held the positions of director, head of South African equities and portfolio manager in the Global Contrarian team.
 He started his career in the investment management industry at Allan Gray and moved to Abvest (now ABSA Asset Management), where he fulfilled the roles of portfolio manager, chief investment officer and, ultimately, chief executive officer, before leaving to join Investec Asset Management in early 2006.
 He headed a team of investment professionals responsible for well over R100 billion in equities across the full spectrum of portfolios, from pure equity to multiasset mandates.
 He was the lead portfolio manager and key decision maker for close on R40 billion in client assets, including the Investec Global Franchise Fund and Investec Cautious Managed Fund.
 He also managed the Discovery Equity Fund from its inception in November 2007.

-On the domestic front, global market action had a positive knock-on effect.
-Political and economic issues abound but this had more of an impact at the equity sector level.
+On the domestic front, global market action had a positive knock-on effect on SA Bonds.
+Political and economic issues remain but this was crowded out by the positivity in global risk assets.

-Domestic fixed income securities have an exceptional second quarter, in line with global trends.
-The All Bond Index managed a positive return of 3.77% and inflation-linked bonds, as measured by the JSE CILI Index followed suit with a 2.7% return.
-Cash, as measured by the STeFI index, returned a steady 1.8%.
-The JSE Preference Share Index had a solid quarter with a positive return of 5.4%.
-SA Listed Property had another positive return of 4.5% for the quarter.
-The listed property sector is struggling to sustain a recovery and has yet to reach the January peak.
+Domestic fixed income securities had another positive quarter.
+The All Bond Index managed a positive return of 1.70% while inflation-linked bonds, as measured by the JSE CILI Index struggled with a 1.10% decline.
+Cash, as measured by the STeFI index, returned a steady 1.70%.
+The JSE Preference Share Index had another exceptional quarter with a positive return of 2,97%.
+SA Listed Property had another lagging quarter, despite managing a meagre advance of 0.60%.
+The listed property sector is struggling to sustain a recovery and has yet to reach the January 2019 peak.

-The All Share Index advanced by 3.9% and maintained the positive momentum of the first quarter of 2019.
-The advance was not uniform and in terms of broad sectors, SA Resource had the weakest positive return.
-Small-Caps advanced by 1.8% and Mid-Caps by 1.5% over the quarter.
-Small-Caps are down by 1.6% for the year, despite the mild recovery 2Q.
-In terms of Equity sectors, the top performers were Fixed Line Telecoms +29.7%, Gold +29.6% and Mobile Telecoms +17.6%.
-The worst performers were Tobacco -15.7%, Chemicals -21.3% and Household Goods -30.9%.
+The All Share Index advanced by 4.60%, which reversed the decline in the previous quarter and provided a welcome return to the positive momentum of the first half of 2019.
+The advance was broad based and in terms of sectors, SA Industrials lagged with a flat performance for the quarter.
+Mid-Caps surged, with a 12.4% advance, while Small-Caps continued to lag with a 0.7% return.
+Small-Caps are down by 4.1% for the year.
+In terms of Equity sectors, the top performers were Platinum +47.0%, Pharmaceuticals +30.9%, Gold +26.1% and Chemicals +19.6%.
+The worst performers were Fixed Line Telecoms -49.9%, Beverages -15.0% and Household Goods -14.3%.

-The quarter was more volatile but continued to be dominated by a positive reversal in sentiment towards risk assets in general and equities more specifically.
-Domestically oriented equities, most notably Small-Caps, have not participated in the recent advance and valuations have reverted to more reasonable levels.
-The decline in domestic equity valuations has led to less euphoric expectations and represents an opportunity for investors to participate in the recovery on a more rational basis.
+In Q4, SA Equities advanced by more than other Emerging Markets.
+The quarter was less volatile than the previous quarter but was dominated by increasing positive sentiment towards risk assets in general and equities more specifically.
+Domestically oriented equities, most notably Small-Caps, have not participated in the recent advance and valuations are very cheap relative to history.
+The decline in domestic equity valuations now discount very low expectations and represents a multi-decade opportunity for investors to participate in the recovery on a more rational basis.
+Current valuations are reminiscent of the early 2000’s, when negative sentiment towards domestic small and mid-caps provided a platform for high prospective returns in the ensuing years.

 Domestic Policymakers and leadership have demonstrated a resolve to address the structural impediments in the fiscus and critical institutions.
-The process is underway and will take time.
-Moody's seem willing to grant additional time for policymakers to set the country on the road to fiscal recovery.
+The process is underway and is taking time.
+For the moment, Moody’s seem patient and willing to grant additional time for policymakers to set the country on the road to fiscal recovery.

 Domestic Equity valuations remain attractive relative to long term growth prospects.
-The Rand is likely to remain range bound and could strengthen steadily, as US bond yields decline, and the US Fed continues the current monetary policy path.
-SA Inc equities are prolonged period that will suit stock-pickers and active managers.
+The Rand is likely to remain range bound and could even remain strong, as US dollar weakness persists, and the US Fed continues the current monetary policy path.
+SA Inc equities are undoubtedly cheap and discounting very weak prospects.
+We continue to believe that we are entering a prolonged period that will suit stock-pickers and active managers.

 The probability is high that equities, as an asset class, could continue to muddle through.
-Risk assets have recovered to previous highs but remain extremely vulnerable to either a recession or a sudden increase in risk aversion.
+Risk assets are hovering close to all-time highs but remain extremely vulnerable to either a recession or a sudden increase in risk aversion.

 For that reason, we continue to advocate caution and conservatism, with adequate diversification across portfolios.

-The Fund advanced by 0.33%, which lagged the average fund.
-Performance was mixed, in a quarter when most asset classes advanced and our fund positioning remained inherently conservative
+The Fund advanced by 0.95%, which lagged the average fund.
+Performance was mixed, in a quarter when most asset classes advanced and our fund positioning remained inherently conservative.

-In the context of our defensive positioning, the fund navigated the quarter reasonably well.
-Equity stock selection was the biggest contributor on the domestic front.
-Our intentional bias towards diversification and conservatism continued as preference shares, inflationlinkers and nominal bonds generated surprisingly strong positive returns and cushioned the downside volatility in other risk assets.
+Our defensive positioning enabled the fund to navigate 2019 very well but in the fourth quarter it was a significant detractor.
+Asset allocation was the biggest detractor, while domestic equity selection was really good.
+Our intentional bias towards diversification and conservatism continued as preference shares and nominal bonds generated surprisingly strong positive returns and cushioned volatility in other risk assets.
+Lack of exposure to risk was the over-riding reason for the lag in relative return.

-The net result was below-average performance for the quarter, that does not detract from the excellent relative performance of the Fund since the middle of 2017.
-In particular, the Fund has generated first quartile performance over all periods ranging from 6 months to 3 years.
+The net result was below-average performance for the quarter.
+More importantly, the excellent relative performance of the Fund since the middle of 2017 remains intact.
+In particular, the Fund has generated first quartile performance over 2 years and since mid-2017.

 On the domestic front, our stock selection discipline and asset allocation experience enabled us to maintain our trend of avoiding or averting the worst performing securities and sectors.
-Our overweight in Financials and selected Resources added value.
-In equities, our very low exposure to the domestic retailers added significant value.
+In equities, our very low exposure to Telecoms and the domestic consumer stocks added significant value.
+Individual stocks contributed significantly, led by our high exposure to Implats, Remgro, Goldfields, Mediclinic, Bat Plc and Sasol.
+Excellent stock selection was however dampened by our overall lower allocation to domestic equities, which detracted at the asset allocation level.

-Detractors were few but had an outsized impact on relative returns.
-Our overweight in Tobacco and low exposure to Naspers was the biggest detractor.
-In addition, the lower allocation to domestic equities detracted in terms of asset allocation.
+Detractors were few but had some impact on relative returns.
+Our fledgling position in Woolworths and declining exposure to Reinet were the biggest detractors.

-Our selection of global equities had another solid quarter.
-In contrast with recent trends, our overweight allocation to Global Equities was unable to compensate for the lower domestic equity weighting, as currency tailwinds reversed and global stock selection lagged a buoyant domestic equity market.
+In a rare reversal of the trend since early 2018, our high allocation to Global Equities was unable to compensate for a lower domestic equity weighting, as currency strength and global stock selection significantly lagged the domestic equity market.

-Our above-average cash position, was a relative detractor over the quarter, as virtually every asset class advanced.
+In addition, our long held commitment to having above-average cash in the fund, was a significant detractor over the quarter, as virtually every asset class advanced strongly.

 The fund positioning and strategy remains virtually unchanged.

-We remain marginally under-weight equities and within equities, we favour global and quality.
-Our foreign exposure remains high, but we have reduced foreign exposure in anticipation of less currency tailwinds and in response to attractive valuations on the domestic front.
+We remain marginally under-weight equities and within equities, we favour strong balance sheets, cheaper valuations and global.
+Our foreign exposure remains high, despite having correctly reduced foreign exposure in anticipation of less currency tailwinds and in response to attractive valuations on the domestic front.

 We re-configured our domestic equity exposure during the quarter as value re-emerged after an extended sell-off.
-We continue to increase exposure to domestically oriented stocks.
+We are steadily increasing exposure to domestically oriented stocks.

 Our Fixed Income exposure is inherently conservative, lower duration and adequately diversified.
 Our increase in government bond exposure during the previous quarter added immediate value.
 We remain underweight relative to the average fund, based on fiscal considerations.
 We have no parastatal or SOE debt exposure.